Home sales jump in 'showstopper' Mumbai

 Sales in Mumbai rose 22 per cent in 2019 even though a persistent credit crunch and economic slowdown curtailed recovery in India's housing sales across top seven cities.

-Average residential property prices across the top cities increased by 1% in 2019 except Kolkata and National Capital region, where prices remained stagnant

-Recovery in homes sales will depend on the government's pledge to salvage stalled projects, Mr Puri said.
-India last month announced a 250 billion-rupee (S$4.7 billion) fund to revive residential projects in a bid to reverse slowing growth in Asia's third-largest economy.
+India last month announced a 250 billion-rupee (S$4.74 billion) fund to revive residential projects in a bid to reverse slowing growth in Asia's third-largest economy.